Whether you’ve already got mortgage life cover, or are looking to get a policy; this step-by-step guide will help you slash costs.

 Quitting cigarettes lowers your premium

-Therefore one year after the date you quit, you should go through this process to get a new deal.
+One year after the date you quit, go through this process to get a new deal.
 Don't be tempted to lie though... if you were to die and it was discovered you had been a smoker it could invalidate the policy.
 See other saving in the Stop Smoking MoneySaving guide.

 Switch at your peril